ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/monopoly-christmas-edition-giveaway.markdown

   \ and Santa himself!
 Travel around the board collecting your favourite things from\
   \ the season of goodwill: from Santa and his reindeer, to a full festive feast,\
   \ via decorating the tree and doing your Christmas shopping, no stocking would be\
-  \ complete with this family favourite.\r\n</p>\r\n<p>If you’re looking forward to\
+  \ complete with this family favourite.\n</p>\n<p>If you’re looking forward to spending\
-  \ spending the best time with your loved ones, enter the form below for a chance\
+  \ the best time with your loved ones, enter the form below for a chance to win this\
-  \ to win this enjoyable game: MONOPOLY, The Christmas Edition!</p>"
+  \ enjoyable game: MONOPOLY, The Christmas Edition!</p>\n"
 entry-title: "Win MONOPOLY, The Christmas Edition!"
-entry-content: "Enter the draw to win MONOPOLY, The Christmas Edition.by completing\
+entry-content: "<p>Enter the draw to win MONOPOLY, The Christmas Edition.by completing\
-  \ the form below before 23:59 on 15th of December 2018."
+  \ the form below before 23:59 on 15th of December 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Chloe B. who won the MONOPOLY, The Christmas Edition!"
 winner-banner: "https://assets.expresslyapp.com/asset-3d622b2d-17d2-482b-ae73-0eea256e37c4.jpg"